All Episodes

 You know, I get to come in and tell you what I think and react to it, and I get it out of my system.

-So it it festers, it stays inside, and you get all frustrated, and you wonder, oh gee, you're just just you and your family and your friends, what a prey are we going to do and so forth.
+You wonder, oh, gee, it's just you and your family and your friends, what oh, pray are we going to do?

 I just didn't want to be here.

-I'm not gonna come in and bleed on you.
+I'm not going to come in and bleed on you.

-I'm not gonna come in here and and and uh uh and take the occasion of these three hours to uh to make it personal and go all woe is me and start you know dumping on you for things that you don't don't concern you and you don't uh need to be burdened with or any of that, or even here.
+I'm not going to come in here and take the occasion of these three hours to make it personal and go, oh, woe is me and start dumping on you for things that don't concern you and you don't need to be burdened with or any of that or even here.

-But at the same time, what when when I when I when I come in and be positive about things, I'm not trying to be polyannish, uh, and I'm doing it mostly in reaction to people who are at their wit's end.
+But at the same time, when I come in here to be positive about things, I'm not trying to be pollyannish, and I'm doing it mostly in reaction to people who are at their wit's end, simply because optimism is tough.

-But here's just another example of something that I think when you look at a root level of this, or as Jocelyn Elder said, the rut level, uh then you you have to say that there are effervescence, is effervescence out there that is uh that is despite the election outcome.
+But here's just another example of something that I think when you look at the root level of this, or as Jocelyn Elder said, the rut level, then you have to say that there are effervescence, is effervescence out there that is possible, despite the election outcome.

-The headline here, this is this is from the Christian Science Monitor, the headline some U.S. cities grapple with an unusual problem, too many churches.
+The headline here, this is from the Christian Science Monitor, the headline, some U.S. cities grapple with an unusual problem, too many churches.

 It's rush hour in Southeast Orlando, Sunday rush hour, that is.